A Bi-variant Variational Model for Diffeomorphic Image Registration with Relaxed Jacobian Determinant Constraints: Introduction

 \section{Introduction}

-Image registration is the process that attempts to seek an optimal transformation between two or more images to establish a geometric correspondence.
-In the last few decades, a great number of popular registration models have been developed to obtain reasonable transformations, including total variation (TV) model \cite{Frohn,Lars2007}, modified total variation (MTV) model \cite{MTV2010}, total fractional variation (TFV) model \cite{JPZhang2015,HHan2020a}, diffusion model \cite{fischer2002fast,kostler2008}, curvature model \cite{fischer2003curvature,FISCHER2004107,henn2006full}, elastic model \cite{Fischler}, viscous fluid model \cite{article1996,Emiliano2003}, and optical flow model \cite{horndetermining1981}.
-Although these registration models can generate smooth transformations for relatively small deformations, not all models are effective for large deformations.
-But, few models can be guaranteed to generate the diffeomorphic mappings.
+Image registration is the process of finding the optimal transformation between two or more images to establish a geometric correspondence.
+During the last decades, many registration models have been developed to obtain reasonable transformations, such as the total variation (TV) model \cite{Frohn,Lars2007}, the modified total variation (MTV) model \cite{MTV2010}, the total fractional variation (TFV) model \cite{JPZhang2015,HHan2020a}, the diffusion model \cite{fischer2002fast,kostler2008}, the curvature model \cite{fischer2003curvature,FISCHER2004107,henn2006full}, the elastic model \cite{Fischler}, the viscous fluid model \cite{article1996,Emiliano2003} and the optical flow model \cite{horndetermining1981}.
+Although these models can generate smooth transformations for small deformations, they may not all be effective for large deformations.
+However, some models can be guaranteed to generate diffeomorphic mappings.